 Seeds and Plant Production

 Field Establishment & Management: There are limited labeled herbicides appropriate for forb species in seed production; therefore, a weed free seedbed is very important.
-At the Corvallis Plant Materials Center, fields are drill planted at a rate of 6 to 7 lb pls/acre at a depth of 1/8 to 1/4 inch with row spacing of 10 to 14 inches.
+At the Corvallis PMC, fields are drill planted at a rate of 6 to 7 lb pls/acre at a depth of 1/8 to 1/4 inch with row spacing of 10 to 14 inches.
 When establishing a field with transplants, plugs can be planted as close as 1ft centers as plants do not take up much space, but row spacing should be planned to accommodate cultivation and harvest equipment.
 It is beneficial to fertilize a well-established field in the early spring, Western buttercup has tolerated a broadleaf herbicide spray during its summer dormancy, allowing a window of time for weed management before the plants resume growth in the fall.
 Otherwise, glyphosate spot-spraying or hand weeding methods are most effective.
 This species is very prolific and will bloom and produce seed the first year.
 Depending on site conditions, fields can last from 3 to 5 years.

 Seed Harvest: A flail vacuum type seed stripper works well to harvest all green and mature seed from the stem, but the fragile nature of the stems only allows a single harvest of the field.
 Due to uneven field maturation and seed-shatter, the highest yields may be seen on plots grown on weed fabric.
 This technique allows for the latest possible field harvest as the fabric will catch earlier shattering seed, which can then be vacuumed or swept post-harvest.